 Don «Milo» Emilio Gutierrez on his Finca Los Cypresses de Loma Fria, Nicaragua

-Brimming with pride, Don "Milo" Emilio Gutierrez, owner of Finca Los Cypresses de Loma Fria and president of the Asociacion de Cafetaleros de Nueva Segovia, and above all a passionate agronomist, talks about the introduction of the Dipilto Designation of Origin.
-This "Denominacion de Origen de Café Dipilto" is the first of its kind in Nicaragua.
-It covers the areas of Dipilto, Macuelizo, and Mozonte in northern Nicaragua.
-"Ever since the Cup of Excellence was introduced in 2002, coffees from the Dipilto and Mozonte regions have consistently ranked highly," Don Milo explains.
-"That's when we decided to give something back to our farmers and our region by protecting the precious things our coffee gives us."
+Bursting with pride, Don «Milo» Emilio Gutierrez, owner of Finca Los Cypresses de Loma Fria and president of the Asociacion de Cafetaleros de Nueva Segovia, and above all a passionate agronomist, speaks about the introduction of the DO Dipilto.
+This designation of origin, “Denominacion de Origen de Café Dipilto,” is the first of its kind in Nicaragua.
+It covers the areas of Dipilto, Macuelizo, and Mozonte in northern Nicaragua. «Ever since the introduction of Cup of Excellence in 2002, coffees from the Dipilto and Mozonte region have consistently ranked at the top,» Don Milo knows. «So we decided to give something back to our farmers and our region by protecting the valuable things that our coffee gives us.»

 DO Dipilto area, Nicaragua

-A DO protects a product from a specific location in terms of its quality, origin, and ingredients.
-Comparable designations of origin or origin in coffee are quality seals such as Café Marcala in Honduras, Genuino Antigua in Guatemala, and Café de Tarrazu in Costa Rica.
+A DO protects a product from a specific place in terms of its quality, origin, and ingredients.
+Comparable designations of origin in coffee include quality seals like Café Marcala in Honduras, Genuino Antigua in Guatemala, and Café de Tarrazu in Costa Rica.

-For DO Dipilto approval, 17 specifications had to be drawn up, including technical instructions for the post-harvest process, drying, and quality control.
-After four years of paperwork, the Cafetos de Segovia farm reached the milestone in 2022 and sold the first certified DO Dipilto lot to England.
+For the approval of DO Dipilto, 17 specifications had to be drawn up, including technical guidelines for the post-harvest process, drying, and quality control.
+After four years of paperwork, in 2022, the Cafetos de Segovia farm achieved the milestone of selling the first certified DO Dipilto lot to England.

-A coffee year is treated similarly to a school year and lasts from October to September in Nicaragua.
-Therefore, the harvest year usually covers two years, for example, 2021/2022.
+A coffee year is handled similarly to a school year and runs from October to September in Nicaragua.
+The harvest year usually includes two years, for example, 2021/2022.

-The most important port for exports is Corinth.
-A total of over 4.5 million bags , or just under 151 million kg of green coffee , were exported in the 2021/2022 coffee year.
-Nearly 9% of this was certified organic.
-The USA and Europe are the main buyers, accounting for 50%.
+The most important port for exports is Corinto.
+In the 2021/2022 coffee year, over 4.5 million bags were exported, or in other words, almost 151 million kg of green coffee.
+Nearly 9% of this was organic certified.
+The USA and Europe are the main buyers, accounting for 50% combined.

 What are the biggest challenges?

-In recent years, temperatures here in Dipilto have risen by around 10 degrees around Easter.
-While five years ago we had 25°C, today we're at 36°C or even 37°C.
+In recent years, the temperature here in Dipilto has risen by about 10 degrees around Easter.
+Five years ago, we had 25°C; today we are at 36°C or even 37°C.

 Adan Mejía, Operations Manager Finca el Árbol and Finca Santa Rita, Nicaragua

-The biggest problem, the seemingly insurmountable difficulty, is probably the climate in Nicaragua as well.
-The country is still struggling with other problems, such as the massive migration of Nicaraguans to the USA, which has a barely tangible impact on harvest workers.
-Many farms have far too few workers, which has a disastrous impact on their overall harvest, sometimes resulting in losses of up to 40%.
-According to a 2016/2017 study by FUNIDES, almost 74% of farms are affected by diseases, pests, and fungi that can destroy entire plots of land.
+The biggest problem, the seemingly insurmountable difficulty, is probably also in Nicaragua the climate.
+Although the country is struggling with other evils, such as the enormous emigration of Nicaraguans to the USA, which has an almost unquantifiable impact on harvest helpers.
+Many farms have far too few workers, which has a fatal impact on their total harvest and sometimes means a loss of up to 40%.
+Almost 74% of the farms, according to a study by FUNIDES in 2016/2017, are affected by diseases, pests, and fungi that can destroy entire plots.

 Colonialism and Nicaragua

-Although the first coffee plants were planted in Nicaragua at the end of the 18th century, this stimulant, newly discovered by Europeans, didn't truly establish itself until the mid-19th century, when global demand increased significantly.
+Although the first coffee plants were planted in Nicaragua at the end of the 18th century, the stimulant newly discovered by Europeans only really took hold in the mid-19th century, when worldwide demand significantly increased.
 The first large coffee farm was established in Managua, from where the business spread to other regions.
-German and Italian immigrants were encouraged by the Nicaraguan government to purchase land for coffee cultivation.
-And before anyone knew it, the coffee business was firmly in the hands of white landowners, who forced their workers to work for minimal wages and under the most adverse conditions.
+German and Italian immigrants were encouraged by the Nicaraguan government to buy land for coffee cultivation.
+And before long, the coffee business was firmly in the hands of white landowners, who made their workers work for minimal wages and under the most adverse conditions.

-Since 1987, Nicaragua has had 15 so-called departments, i.e. cantons or federal states, as well as two independent regions: the Autonomous Region of the Southern Atlantic Coast and the Autonomous Region of the Northern Atlantic Coast.
-After a 20-year conflict in which one party sought greater control over the Miskito indigenous people, while the latter, in turn, demanded greater autonomy, a peace agreement was finally signed in 1987, paving the way for the creation of the two autonomous regions.
-This is intended to protect the rights and cultural identity of the indigenous population and the descendants of African slaves.
-The regions operate with their own governments and laws, which are intended to take into account the cultural and linguistic ethnic groups.
-Despite a certain degree of independence, both regions are subject to the sovereignty of the country, with the government of Nicaragua having the final say.
+Since 1987, Nicaragua has had 15 so-called "Departamentos" (departments), which are like cantons or federal states, as well as 2 independent regions: the Autonomous Region of the South Caribbean Coast and the Autonomous Region of the North Caribbean Coast.
+After a 20-year conflict, in which one party sought more control over the Miskito indigenous people and the latter demanded greater autonomy, a peace agreement was finally signed in 1987, paving the way for the creation of the two autonomous regions.
+This was intended to protect the rights and cultural identity of the indigenous population and the descendants of African slaves.
+The regions operate with their own government and laws, which are designed to reflect the cultural and linguistic ethnic groups.
+Despite a certain degree of independence, both regions are subject to the country's sovereignty; the government of Nicaragua has the final say.

 Facts & Figures